 Presented by William M. Chace, Ph.D.

 Flannery O’Connor was a Southern writer whose novels and short stories depict man as a fallen creature who is offered grace.
 Her short story, A Good Man Is Hard to Find, illustrates many of the techniques and themes which characterize the typical O’Connor story.
-TICKETS
+SOLD OUT

 (FRI, MAY 12) THE CAMBRIDGE FIVE

 Presented by Bruce Thompson, Ph.D.

 A ring of English spies, recruited at Cambridge University in the 1930s, passed information to the Soviets during World War II and continued to do so into the 1950s.
 They were known by Moscow KGB Headquarters as the Magnificent five, the ablest group of foreign agents in KGB history.
 SOLD OUT